openshift/enhancements/enhancements/mco-kargs-day1-support.md

 ##### Method 2 - MCD-as-pivot packaged in RHCOS

-- Package the MCD binary in RHCOS so that it is available on the host during early boot.
-- Change the ignition files generated in the installer and saved in the master/worker MachineConfigs to run the MCD pivot command, rather than `pivot`
+- Installer in 4.2 ships machine-config-daemon package in RHCOS host which handles [early pivot](https://github.com/openshift/machine-config-operator/pull/859).
+- [MCS inverts MachineConfig](https://github.com/openshift/machine-config-operator/pull/868) containing non-ignition part (like osImageURL,kernelArguments) during first boot in /etc/ignition-machine-config-encapsulated.json on hosts
-- Update the MCD pivot to parse the machine-config-encapsulated.json placed on the host via the MCS and set the k-args if specifiied before running the pivot.
+- During the first boot, MCD is patched to parse the ignition-machine-config-encapsulated.json available on the host to read and set the k-args if specified.
+- machine-config-dameon package in RHCOS is updated so that it has required changes on the host during early boot.
+- MCS is updated so that MCD first boot service runs to process kargs
+- As a result, we get kargs applied on RHCOS nodes during first boot without incurring extra reboot.

 Pros:
 - Moves us to a more flexible model where the MCD can be the component managing